popey/popey.com-blog/content/post/2021/01/eufy-robovac-30c-review.md

 ## Downsides

 Harvey is a bit noisy in operation.
-Not so loud that you can't have a conversation with him in the room, but it's noticable.
+Not so loud that you can't have a conversation with him in the room, but it's noticeable.
 This is why I stopped having him clean at 3am.
 My bedroom is on the ground floor, so having him come in soon after 3am would wake me up.
 That didn't last.
-It's also helpful to have him clean during the day, so if he gets stuck, some can free him quickly.
+Having him clean during the day is also helpful, so if he gets stuck, someone can free him quickly.

 The charging station is a little lightweight, so Harvey can easily bat it to one side while he's starting or heading home, making it harder for him to actually get back home for a re-charge.
 I have considered screwing the base station to the wall, but not done that yet as I had to move the base for the Christmas tree this year.
 Perhaps once the decorations go away I'll do that.
 I tried using strong tape to attach the base to the skirting board, but that didn't last long.

-Obviously as Harvey is a floor-dweller, he's never going to clean high up surfaces, mirrors, walls or other floors.
+Obviously, as Harvey is a floor-dweller, he's never going to clean high-up surfaces, mirrors, walls or other floors.
 So it's still reasonable to expect you to clean those separately.
-However, if you do that a while before Harvey starts, he can pick up the dust which ends up on the floor.
+However, if you do that a while before Harvey starts, he can pick up the dust that ends up on the floor.
 So he is helping.

 You do need to clean him now and then.
 Hair gets wound around the brushes, as you can see from the photos above.
 The maintenance is pretty easy and doesn't need doing too often, given he's running every day for 1.5 hours.